Amaga bogotensis

-Bogga is a genus of land planarians from South America.
-It is monotypic, being represented by the single species, Bogga bogotensis, which occurs in Bogotá, Colombia.
+Amaga bogotensis is a species of land planarians that occurs in Colombia in the capital Bogotá and surrounding areas.

 Description

-Bogga bogotensis has a large and broad, flat body.
+Amaga bogotensis has a large and broad, flat body.
+The dorsal side is grey-black, with two dark yellow stripes, one encircling the body and one mid-dorsal stripe, both around the same width.
 The copulatory apparatus lacks a permanent penis, but the male atrium is lined by multiple musculo-glandular papillae.
 The ovovitelline ducts enter the female atrium at the same time, without joining to form a common duct.

 Etymology

-The name Bogga is a portmanteau of the specific epithet of the type species, bogotensis, and Amaga, another genus in the same subfamily in which the species was previously classified.
+The name bogotensis refers to the city of Bogotá, Colombia, where the species was first found.